abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

       - why? -> because A **number is stored in memory in its binary form**, a sequence of `bits` (`ones` and `zeroes`).
 But fractions like `0.1`, `0.2` that look simple in the decimal numeric system are actually unending fractions in their `binary` form.
       - So `0.1` is one divided by ten `1/10`, In decimal numeral system such numbers are easily representable.
 Compare it to one-third: `1/3`.
 It becomes an endless fraction `0.33333`.
       - So, division by powers `10` is guaranteed to work well in the decimal system, but division by `3` is not.
+      - This is important to know especially when we do financial calculations where precision is important. **(e.g. cryptocurrencies, banking, etc.)**
       - Solution:

         ```js